 Hi there, I’m Ben!

-I initially studied maths (with some physics) and then also philosophy (with some languages and literature) in Munich, naturally leading to a master in logic and philosophy of science at the MCMP.
-Having studied some machine learning on the side, I then completed a master in computer science in Oxford to get a more robust foundation for ML research.
-I continued to work there with the OATML group as an externally funded collaborator doing mostly empirical, coding-heavy projects, e.g., on active learning with language models.
-I moved to Tübingen in September 2022.
+I initially studied maths (with some physics) and then also philosophy (with some literature and languages) in Munich, inevitably leading to a master's in mathematical philosophy at the MCMP.
+After that, I completed a master's in computer science in Oxford, with a focus on machine learning.
+I continued there as a research assistant with people in the OATML group, working on coding-heavy projects such as active learning with language models.
+I started my PhD in Tübingen in September 2022.

 Find me here: twitter GoogleScholar